andrewluetgers/grab.js/README.md

 Simplify grabbing values out of complex objects.

+This is an add-on for for underscore.
+So in the browser you'll need to load that first;

+In node it will augment root._ if it exists or add it if it doesn't;

+	npm install grab

-	// assume the following object for all examples var data = {
+assume the following object for all examples

+	var data = {
 		stuff: {
 			music: {